liborty/times/README.md

 ## Provided Testing Functions

+* Simple function `bench` for timing closures that take no or constant arguments (see `tests/tests.rs`).

-* Functions for testing algorithms on vectors of three different end-types of data: `benchu8, benchu64, benchf64`.
+* Functions for testing algorithms on input vectors of three different end-types of data: `benchu8, benchu64, benchf64`.

 * Mutable versions for testing mutable algorithms: `mutbenchu8, mutbenchu64, mutbenchf64`.
-A mutable version has to be used even when just one of the tested algorithms mutates its input.
+A mutable version has to be used whenever one of the tested algorithms mutates its input.

-* Versions for algorithms working on n-dimensional data (matrices): `benchvvu8, benchvvu64 and benchvvf64`.
+* Versions for algorithms working on nd data (matrices): `benchvvu8, benchvvu64 and benchvvf64`.

  Other end-types may be included later.